The Owner’s Project Manager is PMA Consultants, LLC [Braintree, MA].

 We expect that the new West El will welcome its first students at the beginning of the 2024/2025 school year, in late August/early September of 2024.
 The new Shawsheen Preschool is expected to open during the summer of 2025.
 The new Shawsheen will not open at the same time as the new West El in order to allow demolition of the existing West El and the establishment of new playing fields and parking areas to be completed during the 2024/2025 school year and to ensure a smooth transition to the new Shawsheen for our youngest learners.

 Andover’s share of project expenses is being funded through what is referred to as a debt exclusion to Proposition 2 ½.
 This debt exclusion was approved by Andover voters at the June 5, 2021, Annual Town Meeting and at the polls on June 15, 2021.
 With this debt exclusion, there will be an increase in property taxes in excess of the limits in Proposition 2 ½ for the 30-year term of the borrowing to fund the project.
-The borrowing for the West El/Shawsheen project is estimated to result in a tax increase of $24.84 on the average annual single family tax bill in Fiscal Year 2023; $213.27 in Fiscal Year 2024; and $401.71 in Fiscal Year 2025 and for the remaining years of borrowing.
+The borrowing for the West El/Shawsheen project resulted in a tax increase of $22 on the average annual single family tax bill in Fiscal Year 2023; the estimated increase is $265 for Fiscal Year 2024; and $448 for Fiscal Year 2025.

 Yes.
 A redistricting plan will be developed as the West Elementary project nears completion and likely will go into effect at the beginning of the 2025-2026 school year.
 As part of its enrollment projections, MSBA understands that the district will need to redraw elementary school attendance areas to address current and projected overcrowding at several of the district’s other elementary schools.
 Several APS elementary schools are currently at capacity, requiring the conversion of non-instructional spaces to instructional purposes to support student needs.
 Students will be redistricted to the new West Elementary in order to relieve the overcrowding at the other four elementary schools.
 The redistricting will also enable us to eliminate Sanborn Elementary School’s modular classrooms, which are well beyond the end of their useful life.